What is Bitcoin?

 Study Commission

-Create a legislative commission to study blockchain applications for government services, tax treatment, and economic development.
+Ten-member commission to study blockchain for government services, tax treatment, and economic development.
+Senate floor vote June 10, 2026.

 Why Act Now?